opea-project/GenAIInfra/helm-charts/monitoring.md

 provide that as `global.prometheusRelease` value for the OPEA service Helm install, or in its `values.yaml` file.
 Otherwise Prometheus ignores the installed `serviceMonitor` objects.

-## Gotchas

-By default Prometheus adds [k8s RBAC rules](https://github.com/prometheus-operator/kube-prometheus/blob/main/manifests/prometheus-roleBindingSpecificNamespaces.yaml) for detecting `serviceMonitor`s and querying metrics from `default`, `kube-system` and `monitoring` namespaces.
-If Helm is asked to install OPEA service to some other namespace, those rules need to be updated accordingly.

 ## Install